#export

 stats(l1.weight),stats(l1.bias)

-t = l1(x)
+= l1(x) t

 stats(t)

-stats(l1(x))
+init.kaiming_normal_(l1.weight, a stats(l1(x))

 import torch.nn.functional as F